Send custom signable documents to candidates and collect their e-signature on offer letters, NDAs and other agreements.

-Workable offer letters are set up through the use of Templates.
+Workable e-signature documents are set up through the use of templates.
 With our HelloSign integration, get candidate e-signatures and offer details streamlined and stored on candidates' profiles.

-- an offer document; a custom file created by you, which has ‘fill-in-blank’ fields or “variables”
+- an e-signature document; a custom file created by you, which has fill-in-blank fields or “variables”

-- an offer email; a customizable email message that will be used when sending the offer document to a candidate
+- an email; a customizable email message that will be used when sending the document to a candidate

-- with an Advanced Annual plan, an optional approval workflow to get offer approval from internal stakeholders
+- with an Advanced Annual plan and with the offer type, an optional approval workflow to get offer approval from internal stakeholders

 To start, click your user icon in the upper right of Workable and navigate to Settings and then Templates.
 Scroll down to the Offer Templates section.
 Click Add a new template to set up your own customized template(s).

-An offer document is a .docx file that you’ll upload to Workable.
-An offer document must always be included in an offer letter and is what the candidate actually signs to accept your job offer.
+An e-signature document is a .docx file that you’ll upload to Workable.
+This document is what the candidate will actually sign.

 This file should be written by the recruitment/HR team or key stakeholders for jobs.

-Check out this document template for ideas on where to start and how to format your document.
+Check out this offer type document template for ideas on where to start and how to format your document.

-Start creating the offer document outside Workable on your regular text editor (eg. Word or Pages).
-Your offer document can contain ‘variables’.
-These are ‘fill-in-the-blank’ spots where you’ll add information for each specific offer you send out.
-Each time you send this template to a candidate you will be prompted to fill in the variables with the offer details.
+Start creating the e-signature document outside Workable on your regular text editor (eg. Word or Pages).
+Your document can contain ‘variables’.
+These are fill-in-the-blank spots where you’ll add information for each specific document you send out.
+Each time you send this template to a candidate you will be prompted to fill in the variables with details.